Delegasi-Tech/delreact-agent/docs/ReactAgentBuilder-Guide.md

 **Requirements:**
 - At least one API key must be provided
 - If both keys are provided and no provider is selected, defaults to "gemini"
+- If using `selectedProvider: 'openrouter'`, set `openaiKey` to your OpenRouter API key

 ### Runtime Configuration (init)